goedgeai/dropt-cli/README.md

     metric = train(filter1=['filter1'], filter2=['filter2'], ... )

     """
-    if metric is a dict:
-    metric = {
+    assume that the metric is a dict: metric = {
         'acc': 0.94
         'latency': 10